vdemichev/DiaNN/README.md

 On **Windows**, download the .exe installer and run it.
 Make sure not to run the installer from a network drive.
 It is recommended to install DIA-NN into the default folder suggested by the installer.
 Alternatively, just unpack the .binaries.zip archive to a location of your choice.

-On **Linux**, download the .deb or .rpm package.
-Install it using the preferred way for your Linux distribution, e.g. using gdebi for .deb installation on Ubuntu/Debian-based distributions.
-DIA-NN will be installed to the /usr/diann/[version number]/ folder.
-The Linux system must have glibc 2.27 or later (for example, Ubuntu 18.04 or CentOS 8 and later versions are fine).
-Note: a Linux release of the latest DIA-NN 1.9 will follow shortly, this section will be updated once it is available.
+On **Linux**, download and unpack the .Linux.zip file.
+The Linux version of DIA-NN is generated on Linux Mint 21.2, and the target system must have the standard libraries that are at least is recent.
+There is no such requirement, however, if you make a Docker or Apptainer/Singularity container image.
+To generate either container, we recommend starting with the latest debian docker image - in this case you only need to install `sudo apt install libgomp1` before you can run DIA-NN in it.

 It is also possible to run DIA-NN on Linux using **Wine** 6.8 or later.